-Figure 2-3: System Setup
+Figure 2-1: System Setup

-Quick Setup has a wizard-like design that lets you enter a minimal amount of key information.
+Quick Setup (Figure 2-2) has a wizard-like design that lets you enter a minimal amount of key information.
 Quick Setup updates your system with the basic configuration needed to get a client system up and running, including network connection, mail, and print capabilities.
 Quick Setup should satisfy the configuration needs for most systems.
-Even for systems that will be configured as servers, it is recommended that you use Quick Setup first to configure your system then customize it with advanced applications in Custom Setup.
-Figure 2-4 illustrates Quick Setup.
+Even for systems that will be configured as servers, it is recommended that you use Quick

+Setup first to configure your system then customize it with advanced applications in Custom Setup.

-Figure 2-4: Quick Setup
+Figure 2-2: Quick Setup

-Custom Setup lets you perform sophisticated system configuration that is beyond Quick Setup's scope.
+Custom Setup (Figure 2-3) lets you perform sophisticated system configuration that is beyond Quick Setup's scope.
 When Custom Setup runs, it examines your system and presents a list of configuration applications that are relevant for your system; these applications are displayed as a checklist.
 Once you have accessed an application, a checkmark appears next to the application.
 For information about individual applications, see the Welcome to SysMan online help.
-Figure 2-5 illustrates Custom Setup.

-Figure 2-5: Custom Setup
+Figure 2-3: Custom Setup

-When you are logged in as superuser or root, you can invoke the SysMan System Setup at any time by clicking on the Configuration Checklist icon in the System\Administration folder, or by entering the following command on the command line:
+When you are logged in as superuser or root, you can invoke the SysMan System Setup at any time by clicking on the Configuration Checklist icon in the System_Administration folder, or by entering the following command on the command line: